tgyhlsb/THTinderNavigationController/README.md

     THTinderNavigationController *tinderNavigationController = [[THTinderNavigationController alloc] init];

 `THTinderNavigationController` can take any `UIView` as a navigationBarItem.
-Just set its `navBarItemViews' property.
+Just set its `navBarItemViews` property.

     tinderNavigationController.navbarItemViews = @[